 Unfortunately, the dedicated staff the Cook County Jail and Cermak Health Services cannot prevent an outbreak alone.

 Dr. Mennella and Sheriff Dart urged citizens who may be weary of following COVID-19 rules to continue to adhere to the lifesaving instructions from public health experts.
-Community spread, they said, will translate into infections in close-quarter settings like the jail, impacting staff and detainees.
+Community spread, they said, will translate into infections in close-quarter settings like the jail, impacting staff and individuals in custody.

 “We have been clear since the beginning that what happens in the community will happen in the jail.
 The combination of high community infection rates and the increased census has created new challenges” Dr. Mennella said.